ekera/qunundrum/docs/pages/generate-diagonal-distribution.md

       [ -det | -rnd | -exp <d> <r> ] <m> <l> { <m> <l> }
 ```

-Computes the distribution induced by Shor's algorithm for computing general discrete logarithms when tweaked as described by Ekerå in for example (Paper).
+Computes the distribution induced by Shor's algorithm for computing general discrete logarithms when tweaked as in [[E19]](https://arxiv.org/pdf/1905.09084.pdf).

 The aforementioned distribution is a distribution in two arguments (alpha_d, alpha_r), or equivalently, in two angle pairs (theta_d, theta_r).
 The argument pairs are related in that alpha_d = round(alpha_r d/r) + Delta for some small Delta.